- 5-Minute Article

 Income sources in your emergency fund may fall within one of the other two buckets or be separate.
 Emergency funds can also include savings or income from part-time work.
 Your financial professional can help determine how much you’ll need in this fund as part of your overall retirement income plan.

-If your anticipated essential expenses will be higher than your Social Security and any pension income, an annuity can help fill the gap, providing guaranteed income for the rest of your life to help cover everyday costs and help protect against you outliving your savings.
+If your anticipated essential expenses will be higher than your Social Security benefit payments and any pension income, an annuity can help fill the gap.
+Certain annuities can provide guaranteed income for the rest of your life to help cover everyday costs and help protect against you outliving your savings.
 Knowing your fixed expenses are covered could allow you to pursue your passions in retirement with more confidence.

 |When you receive annuity payments|